ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/basics.markdown

 ## Paging

-There is no longer a default page size send from the client API (128 by default) and maxium page size that to which server will cut the results (1024 by default).
+There is no longer a default page size send from the client API (128 by default) and maximum page size that to which server will cut the results (1024 by default).

 Following query will return **all** results from the database (even when there is 1M of them):